georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Data type
          string
    Description
-         The category mode defines who selected categories are checked.
+         The category mode defines how selected categories are checked.
 5 options are available:

          **1) Don't care, show all**